puneet-singhal-2408/DSA-with-Python/README.md

 # DSA-with-Python

-When delving into the realm of DSA (Data Structures and Algorithms) learning, there are several essential concepts and practices to grasp before delving into advanced topics.
+When starting into the realm of DSA (Data Structures and Algorithms) learning, there are several essential concepts and practices to grasp before getting into advanced topics.
 I've endeavored to structure the repository accordingly.

 You should understand basic things listed below